pleak-tools/pleak-pe-bpmn-editor/README.md

 To install all project dependencies execute `npm install`.

 Execute `npm run build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

 ## Using